nickelc/hpk/README.md

 FLAGS:
-        --ignore-filedates    Skip processing of a _filedates file and just extract it --force               Force extraction if destination folder is not empty -h, --help                Prints help information
+        --ignore-filedates    Skip processing of a _filedates file and just extract it --fix-lua-files       Fix the bytecode header of Surviving Mars' Lua files --force               Force extraction if destination folder is not empty -h, --help                Prints help information
     -V, --version             Prints version information